mgoellnitz/dinistiq/README.md

 Web embedding
 -------------

 Dinistiq comes with a very lean web integration.
-A small servlet is used as a front controller with which other servlets implemented as components can be registered.
+An ordered list of beans implementing the servlet interface will be added to the web application context using injection and serving web requests.

 ```
 <?xml version="1.0" encoding="UTF-8"?>